-The Studio Gallery is a smaller more intimate space which can accommodate smaller exhibitions or single works.
-It has also been designed to be closed off to the public, and the doors when closed form part of a large oak panel which has the appearance of a wall, which creates a more seamless and normal appearance when the gallery is closed.
-The reason for this is to allow this space to be used as a studio for an artist in residence.
-The space has its own access to our backroom workshop and wash-up area which the artist can use.
+The Studio Gallery is a smaller, more intimate space which can accommodate smaller exhibitions or single works.
+It has also been designed to be closed off to the public if required, creating a studio space which also has its own access to our backroom workshop and sink area.

-The Digital Gallery is specially designed to allow for total black out or low lighting.
-Principally this allows for two uses, for audio-visual or digital media work where a darkened space is necessary, or for work which is extremely sensitive to light, such as older works of heritage value.
+The Digital Gallery is specially designed to allow for total black out or low lighting, principally for audio-visual or digital media work where a darkened space is necessary, or for work which is extremely sensitive to light.
 The space has enhanced access to both power and data in the many floor points located throughout the room.
-Total blackout is achieved by the use of large blackout drapes at both entrances, which when walked through create the least amount of light bleed into the room as possible.
+Total blackout is achieved by the use of large blackout drapes at both entrances.